goreleaser/goreleaser/www/docs/customization/checksum.md

 # Checksums

-GoReleaser generates a `project_1.0.0_checksums.txt` file and uploads it with the release, so your users can validate if the downloaded files are correct.
+GoReleaser will always generate checksums for artifacts being uploaded, except if explicitly disabled.

-The `checksum` section allows customizations of the filename:
+The `checksum` section allows the following customizations:

 ```yaml
 # .goreleaser.yaml